Coronavirus FAQ: Is It A Good Idea To Buy An Air Cleaner For My Home?

 "And the virus is never naked in the air," he says.

-While the virus itself is about .1 microns in size, or 1/1000th of a cross-section of human hair, it's released into the air embedded in a particle of mucus and saliva, Corsi says.
+While the virus is about .1 microns in size, or 1/1000th of a cross section of human hair, it's released into the air embedded in a particle of mucus and saliva, Corsi says.
 "It can't survive outside that particle," he says.
 "And those particles are easily removed by HEPA filters."

 Of course, portable air cleaners are not a magic bullet.
 They're an added layer of protection — "not a substitution for everything else.
 And that would not change how much I practice all the other things," says Abraar Karan, a Harvard Medical School physician.
-"We know that masks and distancing are both important — but if it's spread by aerosols, staying six feet away from people may not be adequate."
+"We know that masks and distancing are both important — but if it's spread by aerosols, staying 6 feet away from people may not be adequate."

-How to buy a PAC
+How to buy a portable air cleaner

-Look for a unit with a HEPA filter and a clean air delivery rate (CADR) of 300 cubic feet per minute (not hour) or better — and not much else, Corsi says.
+Look for a unit with a HEPA filter and a clean air delivery rate, or CADR, of 300 cubic feet per minute (not hour) or better — and not much else, Corsi says.
 "You don't need any other gadgets," he says.
 In fact, extra bells and whistles can sometimes produce ozone, so it's best to keep it simple.
 To calculate what size you need for your space, use this tool that Allen helped develop for classrooms — it works equally well for homes, he says.
 Prices are in the $250 range.

 How to use it

 Again, this will depend on your individual situation.
-In general, place the air purifier near the person whose germs you want to avoid (the bedroom of someone who is sick with COVID-19, for example).
+In general, place the air purifier near the person whose germs you want to avoid (the bedroom of someone sick with COVID-19, for example).
 When Corsi hosted a relative who works in care homes, he and his wife ran a portable air cleaner in their guest room and downstairs — in addition to wearing masks and opening windows.
 They added a fan — blowing air outward — to their guest room.

 Bottom line